tommasorigon/logisticVB/em_logistic_tutorial.md

 ## Empirical convergence rate of the MM and EM algorithms

-In this paragraph we empirically check that the convergence rate of the EM based on the Polya-gamma distribution has a faster convergence rate compared to the MM approach of Böhning.
-To this extent, we consider the following simulated dataset, with a a sample size `n = 10000` and several covariates.
+Let us confirm the above findings on the convergence rates of **MM** and **EM** in a more general setting with `n = 10000` statistical units and several covariates simulated uniformly in the interval `(-2,2)`.
+The binary response data are instead generated from a logistic regression with true coefficients vector `(1, 1, -1, 1,-1, 1, -1)`.

+Let us create this simulated dataset.

 ```r
 n <- 10000 # Setting the sample size